10 Best HVAC

 Look for an HVAC company that employs skilled technicians who have the necessary training and licenses.
 In all states, HVAC contractors must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 Contractors must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled by the state.

 In the state of Washington, HVAC contractors are required to be licensed as specialty contractors.
 Individuals must have a speciality HVAC license and may also require electrical or plumbing licensure depending on the type of job.
 Licensing is handled by the State Department of Labor and Industries, which mandates that contractors must be both bonded and insured.
-Reviewing feedback on Google Reviews, Yelp, the Better Business Bureau (BBB), and similar sites can aid your decision.
+Reviewing feedback on Google Reviews, Yelp, the Better Business Bureau (BBB), and similar sites can assist your decision.
 Choose a provider with great reviews and reports of positive experiences from customers.

 Understand Work Details